 World Refugee Day

-Join us this year on World Refugee Day and support refugees across the globe to be protected and included in healthcare, education and sport.
+This year, the focus of World Refugee Day is the right for everyone to seek safety.
+Join us this year on World Refugee Day and support refugees worldwide in their right to seek asylum.
 Watch this space for updates on how to celebrate this year’s World Refugee Day in Canada.

 What is World Refugee Day?